Corporate Body

 12. Until other arrangements are made for the financial support of the Council, each member thereof shall be liable to contribute the sum of £2 2s. per annum, and each associate member £1 1s. per annum.

 At a meeting in Sydney in July 1921, additional members were selected to ensure representation of the pure and some applied sciences.
-The full list of council members as reported in the newspapers were:
+The full list of council members as reported in the newspapers and journals were:

 * Agriculture - Prof R.D.Watt, Messrs F.B.Guthrie, A.J.Perkins, A.E.V.Richardson;